CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 Qu  is like the lower loop of the letter lowercase f in cursive longhand; it is turned the opposite way to  j.  esquire.

 R  is a small circle like  L, but is always turned the opposite way, like the loop of the longhand letter lowercase e in cursive longhand.
 For examples, see L.
 The compound  rce is written like the initial lowercase e in cursive longhand form of the longhand letter e; thus,  fierce.
-(I’ve never seen this style of cursive e used outside Callendar’s own writing.
+[Jeremy: I’ve never seen this style of cursive e used outside Callendar’s own writing.
 It is like the uppercase cursive E made like a mirrored, round 3, only it is written the height of a lowercase letter, and has an added leading hairstroke crossing above the midline to make the top circle of the e.
-The result is basically the counter-clockwise Orthic r sitting atop a half-height Orthic c with a rise at the end for the e. -- Jeremy)
+The result is basically the counter-clockwise Orthic r sitting atop a half-height Orthic c with a rise at the end for the e.]
 Other compounds are:

 rd